israpps/HDL-Batch-installer/why_hdlbinst_is_better.md

 # why HDL Batch Installer is superior to other programs?

- __The idea behind this GUI is to combine the strengths of each program that serves this same purpose.__

-So, i´ll going to list it´s strengths compared to other programs:
+i´ll list it´s strengths compared to other programs:

 __Winhiip__  | __HDL Batch Installer__ |
 --------------- | ------------